ecg-icas/icas/src/source/reference/post-ad-errors.rst

-categoryId              1006    type mismatch               not an integer number categoryId              2000    missing argument            mandatory field categoryId              2001    invalid argument            not a valid category id cpc                     1006    type mismatch               not an integer number cpc                     2000    missing argument            mandatory field cpc                     2002    out of range                value not between category.minCpc and category.maxCpc
+categoryId              1006    type mismatch               not an integer number categoryId              2000    missing argument            mandatory field categoryId              2001    invalid argument            not a valid category id categoryId              2022    category not active         category is not active and will not allow creation of ads categoryId              2023    category deleted            category is deleted and will not allow creation/updating of ads cpc                     1006    type mismatch               not an integer number cpc                     2000    missing argument            mandatory field cpc                     2002    out of range                value not between category.minCpc and category.maxCpc